Where to Go Apple Picking in NC This Year 2023

 Address: 3748 Chimney Rock Road Hendersonville NC 28792

 If you are looking for apple picking close to the Raleigh – Durham – Chapel Hill area, consider visiting Millstone Creek Orchards around 1 hour away!

-Unfortunately due to the freeze this year, 90% of their apple crop was lost.
-However, they still plan on having limited apple picking.
+They currently have their summer apple picking has already begun.
+You need tickets to visit, so make sure to get them asap.
 They will still have pre-picked apples in the barn stock.
 Besides apple picking, the Millstone Creek Orchards offers a plethora of fresh fruit, U-pick grapes, and gourds.

 Additionally, they have a lot of fun for the whole family to enjoy with tons of special events.
 Some events include storytime, catch and release fishing, Char Mar Alpacas, and the Apple Barn & Kiddie Korral playground to name a few.

 While there, indulge in tons of baked goods, including apple cider donuts (of course!) and their famous fresh cold-pressed apple cider.
 To learn more and get reservations, check the Millstone Creek Orchards here.

 Hours: Monday – Saturday: 9 AM – 6 PM; Sunday: 1 PM – 5:30 PM